yodrew/darkroomretreat/manuscript/air.md

 &nbsp;

 The plan is straightforward.
-It is just a wooden box with two baffles (internal half walls).
-The resulting zig-zag channel has a hole at each end.
-Each hole has 4 possible locations: faces, side, or end.
+It is just a wooden box with insulation.
+The zig-zag channel has a hole at each end.
+Each hole has 4 possible locations: either face, side, or end.
 Cut a circle for ducting or fan, a slot for a helix vent.
-The fan mount adapts to all 4 locations.
+The fan mount adapts to all 4 locations, inside or out.

 The box is lined with porous non-toxic insulation.
 Pillow filling, quilt batting, cellulose, clean wool, shredded fabric, wood fiber could all work.
 Note, the shredded fabric and wood fiber I've tried had faint smells that I disliked.
 I feel hesitant to use acoustic foam because I don't know what chemicals are in it.
 Fiberglass and rockwool are unpleasant to work with and fiberglass often smells of chemicals.
 Closed cell foam like styrofoam, polyisocyanurate boards, camping pads, etc, is not porous so will not work.